frontyardprojects/frontyardprojects.github.io/about/index.md

 ### In a few more words:

 A Not-Only-Artist Run Initiative.
 A pro-active, multi-purpose space where the local arts loving community come together for practical skills-sharing, critical research and survival tips.

 Our aim is to facilitate and nurture collaborations between people with a mix of disciplines with a passion for culture and to build a more resilient and sustainable independent arts community for the future.

 **Current Board:**
 Connie Anthes (Secretary, Public Officer)
 Luke Bacon
+Kush Badhwar
+Julia Bavyka
+Sally Chessell
 Clare Cooper (Chair)
 Alexandra Crosby
+Jacquelene Drinkall
 Benjamin Forster (Deputy Chair)
-Eddie Hopely
 Thomas Kern (Co Interim Treasurer)
+Sophea Lerner
 Nick McGuigan (Co Interim Treasurer)

+**Previous Board Members:**
+Rei Cheetham
+Jehan Kanga
+Eddie Hopely

 **Co-founders:**
 Connie Anthes, Rei Cheetham, Clare Cooper, Alexandra Crosby, Benjamin Forster, Jehan Kanga.

 * * * *